MicrosoftDocs/dynamics365smb-docs/financials/sales-how-invoice-sales.md

 ---
-title: 'How to: Invoice Sales| Microsoft Docs'
+title: Create a Sales Invoice or Sales Order | Microsoft Docs
-description: Describes how to use sales invoices.
+description: Describes how to create a bill of sale, or a sales invoice or sales order, to record your agreement with a customer to sell products under specific terms.
 documentationcenter: ''
 author: SorenGP